svlad-90/livelooping/md/input-controller/input-controller.md

 ### FX units

-Active FX unit represents, which set of VST parameters are assigned to the FX parameters of the logical device at current moment.
+Active FX unit represents, which set of VST parameters are assigned to the FX parameters of the logical device at the current moment.

 Currently there are 3 supported FX unit types available: